Cryptosporidium: Exposure risks

-Dealing with stabilized compost - i.e. composting material that has gone through the phases where micro-organisms are digesting the organic matter and the temperature inside the composting pile has reached temperature up to 50-70ºC - poses very little risk as these temperatures kill pathogens and even make oocysts unviable.
+Dealing with stabilized compost – composting material that has gone through the phases where micro-organisms are digesting the organic matter and the temperature inside the composting pile has reached temperature up to 50–70 °C – poses very little risk as these temperatures kill pathogens and make oocysts unviable.

 Like many fecal-oral pathogens, the disease can also be transmitted by contaminated food, poor hygiene or turning compost in a local compost site.
 Testing of water, as well as epidemiological study, are necessary to determine the sources of specific infections.
 Cryptosporidium typically does not cause serious illness in healthy people.
 It may chronically sicken some children, as well as adults exposed and immunocompromised.
-A subset of the immunocompromised population is people with AIDS.
-Amongst men who have sex with men who have AIDS, insertive anal sex is an increased risk factor.
-Analingus and oral-genital sex after anal-genital sex are known transmission routes.

-Other transmission routes include exposure to laboratory specimens.